FaganSC/spfxFormElements/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: "\U0001F4A1 Suggestion"
-about: Suggest an enhancement to make one of our web part samples even better
+about: Suggest an enhancement to make one of our components even better
-title: Let's make SAMPLE even better
+title: Let's make COMPONENT even better
 labels: type:enhancement
 assignees: 'fagansc'